-Close air vent screw of fuel tank and fuel cock before carrying or storing outboard motor and fuel tank, or fuel may leak, potentially catching fire.
+Close air vent screw on fuel tank and fuel cock before carrying or storing outboard motor and/or fuel tank, or fuel may leak, potentially catching fire.
+ENOW00071-0

 Do not use tilt stopper or lever when trailering the boat.
 Use only for holding the outboard motor in the fully tilted up while the boat is stored.